by Dr. Bill Rawls

-You must supplement with 5-methyltetrahydrofolate.
-5-methyltetrahydrofolate 400-800 micrograms daily is generally adequate for anyone with a single mutation (especially if you eat plenty of leafy greens).
+You must supplement with 5-methyltetrahydrofolate; 400-800 micrograms daily is generally adequate for anyone with a single mutation (especially if you eat plenty of leafy greens).
 If you have a double mutation, it is a good idea to take an extra 400-800 micrograms.
-For additional benefit, you can add SAMe 400-800 mg daily.
-SAMe supports detoxification and can improve sleep (take it in the evening).
+For additional benefit, you can add 400-800 mg of SAMe daily, in the evening.
+SAMe supports detoxification and can improve sleep.

-Chemical components called “methyl groups” that are essential for proper detoxification can also be supplied by vitamin B6 and vitamin B12.
+Chemical components called “methyl groups” that are essential for proper detoxification can also be supplied by vitamins B6 and B12.
 It is, however, important to get the activated forms of these important vitamins.
-The activated form of vitamin B6 is pyridoxal 5-phosphate and the active form of vitamin B12 is methylcobalamin.
+The activated form of vitamin B6 is pyridoxal 5-phosphate, and the active form of vitamin B12 is methylcobalamin.

 In my medical practice, I had the fortune of working with a lab that measured MTHFR for no charge.
 For the five years it was available, I tested all my patients.
 Surprisingly, I found it played a more minor role in recovery than I expected.
-I had chronic Lyme sufferers who were severely symptomatic who had no mutations and perfectly healthy people who had double mutations.
+I had chronic Lyme patients who were severely symptomatic who had no mutations, and perfectly healthy people who had double mutations.

 Testing Beyond the Lab

-Certain types of symptoms require evaluation by diagnostic procedures conducted by specialists in the respected field.
+Certain types of symptoms require evaluation by diagnostic procedures conducted by specialists in their respective fields.
+These symptoms include:

-Neurological Symptoms – Severe neurological symptoms are evaluated with nerve conduction test and MRI of the brain.
+- Neurological symptoms: Severe neurological symptoms are evaluated with a nerve conduction test and MRI of the brain to assess the nervous system.
 The purpose is ruling out multiple sclerosis.

-Cardiac Symptoms – Chest pain and irregular heart beat are evaluated by EKG and Holter monitor.
+- Cardiac symptoms: Heart symptoms like chest pain and irregular heartbeat are evaluated by EKG and Holter monitor (a wearable device for tracking your heart rhythm).
 Findings may lead to cardiac catheterization.

-GI Symptoms – Stomach pain and symptoms are often evaluated by upper endoscopy.
+- GI symptoms: Stomach pain and symptoms are often evaluated by an upper endoscopy.
 Lower intestinal and colon symptoms are evaluated by colonoscopy.
 Routine colon cancer screening with colonoscopy is recommended every 10 years for everyone over 50.

 Testing for Microbes

-The long and the short of it is all ticks carry potentially pathogenic microbes.
-If you have ever been bitten by a tick, you have been exposed and you likely harbor one or more stealth microbes in your body.
-If you have all the symptoms of chronic Lyme disease, then the chances that you are carrying some species of Borrelia is high — no matter what testing shows.
+The long and the short of it is, all ticks carry potentially pathogenic microbes.
+If you have ever been bitten by a tick, you have been exposed to microbes, and you likely harbor one or more stealth microbes in your body.
+If you have all the signs and symptoms of chronic Lyme disease, then the chances that you are carrying some species of borrelia is high — no matter what the testing shows.

-The key to being healthy is robust immune function.
+The key to feeling better is improved cellular health and robust immune function.